BiiT-Solutions/InfographicEngine/README.md

 the border overlaps the figure, `OUTSET` emulated by a path, is drawn outside the figure (only available on rectangles and circles) and `INSET` that is not implemented yet.

+**clipPath.sourceX** If defined, a clipping path restricts the region to which paint can be applied.
+This parameter defines the x coordinate of the region.

+**clipPath.sourceY** If defined, a clipping path restricts the region to which paint can be applied.
+This parameter defines the y coordinate of the region.

+**clipPath.sourceHeight** If defined, a clipping path restricts the region to which paint can be applied.
+This parameter defines the height of the region.

+**clipPath.sourceWidth** If defined, a clipping path restricts the region to which paint can be applied.
+This parameter defines the width coordinate of the region.

 Example:

 ```